Traverse City Beach Bums

-The Traverse City Beach Bums were a professional baseball team based in the Traverse City, Michigan suburb of Blair Township from 2006-2018.
+The Traverse City Beach Bums were a professional baseball team based in Chums Corner, Michigan, a southern suburb of Traverse City.
 The Beach Bums played in the independent Frontier League.
+The team played at Wuerfel Park.

 The Beach Bums were established in 2006 when the Richmond Roosters franchise was purchased and moved from Richmond, Indiana.
-The Roosters had begun playing in the third season of the Frontier League and existed from 1995-2005.
-The Beach Bums played their home games at Wuerfel Park in Traverse City, named for then owners John and Leslye Wuerfel.
-The Roosters played at Don McBride Stadium in Richmond.
+The Roosters had begun playing in the third season of the Frontier League and existed from 1995 to 2005.

 In 2018, the franchise was sold to the owners of the Midwest League West Michigan Whitecaps who folded the Frontier League affiliation and launched a new team in the Northwoods League, the Traverse City Pit Spitters.

-The team is represented in the Frontier League Hall of Fame by Beach Bums pitcher Scott Dunn and Traverse City 1B Chase Burch.
+The team is represented in the Frontier League Hall of Fame by pitcher Scott Dunn and first baseman Chase Burch.

 Richmond Roosters

 The Richmond Roosters joined the Frontier League in 1995, and played at the historic McBride Stadium, which opened in 1936.

 The Roosters were led in the 1995 season by Morgan Burkhart, who would become the second Frontier League player to make a Major League Baseball team when he joined the Boston Red Sox in 2000.
 Brian Tollberg of the Chillicothe Paints was the first league alumnus to make the majors, beating Burkhart by a week in the 2000 season.
 Burkhart won three league Frontier League MVP awards (1995-1997) and the league MVP award is now named after him.

 Richmond won back-to-back Frontier League championships in 2001 and 2002, led by player-manager Fran Riordan.
 In 2001, the Roosters upset the league-best Paints 2-0 in the best-of-three championship series to capture their first Frontier League title.
 The team repeated as Frontier League champions in 2002, again upsetting the league-best Washington Wild Things 3-1 in a best of five series for the title.

 Growth in the Frontier League challenged the small Richmond franchise and the ownership group elected to sell the franchise at the conclusion of the 2005 season.
 The last home game for the Roosters was a 9-3 loss to the Evansville Otters on September 2, 2005, and the team finished the season on the road with the last Richmond game being a 9-8 road loss to the Florence Freedom on September 5, 2005.